State Frequency Estimation for Anomaly Detection

 To showcase SEQUENT's effectiveness in identifying network anomalies in an unsupervised setting, we have selected three publicly accessible datasets.
 These datasets comprise malicious NetFlows originating from a wide range of attacks.
 This allows us to assess SEQUENT's ability to identify various types of attacks.
 Furthermore, the varied nature of these datasets enables us to evaluate SEQUENT's generalizability across different network architectures.

-The first dataset consists of NetFlows collected from a Kubernetes cluster\cite{assuremoss_dataset} and used in the study conducted by Cao et al.~\cite{cao_learning_state_machines22}.
+\textbf{\textit{AssureMOSS Dataset.}} The first dataset consists of NetFlows collected from a Kubernetes cluster\cite{assuremoss_dataset} and used in the study conducted by Cao et al.~\cite{cao_learning_state_machines22}.
 It contains benign flows generated by real-life users and malicious flows generated by three attack scenarios.
 The three scenarios are constructed using a specialized threat matrix of the MITRE ATT\&CK framework, designed explicitly for Kubernetes~\cite{cao_learning_state_machines22}.
 Each attack is fragmented into various steps that an adversary has to execute (e.g., initial access, execution, discovery, etc.).
 The three attack scenarios cover attacks such as (1) exploiting a vulnerability to discover secrets and using them to do privilege escalation, (2) executing a denial of service (DoS) attack, and (3) exploiting a vulnerability that allows the deployment of malware.
 Cao et al. created the dataset to investigate the effectiveness of state machines for the aforementioned network attacks.
 For this reason, we selected this dataset as one of the baselines for our work.

 \textbf{\textit{CTU-13 Dataset.}} The second dataset is a well-known NetFlow dataset consisting of a large collection of realistic botnet network traffic mixed with normal and background traffic.